imagej/imagej.github.io/_pages/plugins/snt/faq.md

 ### How can I browse voxel intensities around processes?
 Right-click on the image canvas and select *Pause SNT* from the contextual menu.
 Voxel intensities will be reported in the ImageJ status bar.
-Alternative, you can can also obtain Path profiles, in which voxel intensities are plotted along selected path(s).
+Alternative, you can also obtain Path profiles, in which voxel intensities are plotted along selected path(s).

 ### Is there a way to process one image after another in a fast way?
 Yes.
 Have a look at these [instructions](https://forum.image.sc/t/simple-neurite-tracer-for-multiple-2d-images/22564/6?u=tferr).